A Spot of Bother (2010 film): Filming

 A Spot of Bother had a budget of €9.88 million, including pre-sales from Canal + and Ciné Cinéma, €2m from TF1 Films Production and €488,000 from the Île-de-France region.
 The shoot took nine weeks, from 4 March to mid May 2009.
 Lot chose CinemaScope as the principal film medium as he was aiming for a "chic and elegant" feel, in keeping with the dysfunctional upper-middle-class family; although he had planned to use a hand-held camera more, he decided on lots of dolly shots, which he felt fitted the spirit of the film.
 The house of Anne and Jean-Paul used for the film was located twenty minutes south of Paris, which had an ideal layout, with a large sloping garden and a pond next to which Jean-Paul might build his shed, as well as a lot of possibilities for the interior scenes.
 Other locations were in Paris, Essonne (Verrières-le-Buisson, Corbreuse), Hauts-de-Seine (Antony), Seine-et-Marne (Villeneuve-le-Comte), Val-de-Marne (Vincennes), Yvelines (Versailles-Chantiers station, Sainte-Mesme).

 Release

 The film was released in France and Belgium on 13 January 2010.
+According to the Lumiere website, there were nearly 550,000 cinema admissions to see it in Europe.
 A DVD of the film was published in 2010 by UGC, including a Making of... documentary (entitled Vous entrez dans une zone de turbulences), and interviews with both Blanc and Lot (entitled Regards Croisés).
 A DVD issued in Canada appears to use an English variant title 3/4 life crisis.